Compare Mobile Plans

 The top-rated phone plan provider for the third year in a row, Vodafone’s plans offer flexibility, plenty of included features, and comparatively low prices when pitted against its competitors.
 If you’re picking up a phone on a Vodafone plan, your handset repayments are now separate from your monthly service charge: the only contract you’re tied into is repaying the phone, over 12, 24, or 36 months.
 Your actual mobile plan itself is not on a contract, so you’re free to switch between Vodafone plans on a monthly basis.

-Vodafone’s ‘Red Plus’ plans include unlimited speed-capped data (reduced to 1.5Mbps), in addition to your monthly high-speed gigabyte allowance.
+All of Vodafone’s phone plans include unlimited speed-capped data, in addition to your monthly high-speed gigabyte allowance.
+Depending on your choice of plan, speeds are limited to either 2Mbps, 10Mbps, or 25Mbps – not quite as fast as full-speed 4G, but still suitable for streaming, browsing and social media.
 This feature alone makes Vodafone worth looking into if you’re concerned about surprise excess usage fees, or just want the safety net of ‘unlimited’ monthly data.

 All Vodafone plans include unlimited standard national talk and text in Australia, with selected plans also featuring international minutes.
 Customers are also able to further customise their plan with an international talk add-on, as well as Vodafone’s $5 Roaming when travelling overseas.
 Overall, Vodafone’s affordable base plans, bevy of features and add-ons, and wide phone selection make the provider a favourite for Australians looking for a great-value phone bundle.